frappe/frappe/frappe/email/README.md

 `Email Queue` DocType is self-contained and stores all the errored out (along with traceback) as well as the sent/partially sent mails from the system.

-`Communication` DocType stores all the successfully received emails and `Unhandled Email` DocType stores all the "unhandled" ones during receiving.
+`Communication` DocType stores all the successfully sent and received emails and `Unhandled Email` DocType stores all the "unhandled" ones during receiving.

 Apart from these, the `Error Log` DocType also comes into help from time to time.